wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/write-data/includes/3-adding-customizing-edit-form.md

 ![Screenshot of changing control type in drop-down.](../media/control-type.png)

-Note that when changing control types, additional configuration may be required.
+When changing control types, another configuration may be required.
 For example, if you change a **Text** column from the **Edit text** control type to **Allowed Values** you might need to configure the values in the drop-down list.
-Before you can customize the drop-down control inside the card, you will need to unlock the card.
+Before you can customize the drop-down control inside the card, you'll need to unlock the card.

 ## Customizing a card

 To unlock a card, select the card in the form and then from the **Card** pane select **Advanced**.
-Click the **lock** icon.
+Select the **lock** icon.
 The card is now a custom card, which allows you to modify all of the settings.

 ![Screenshot of how advanced options to customize a card.](../media/customize-card.png)